Fishing Report

 30 March 2026

 Great news.
 The left-hand Jetty at the main ramp has been temporarily repaired and will be in use for Easter.
-See second picture below in Gallery.
 So, for those who drive their boats on the trailer, the double ramp will be in use.
 There are 3 boats using the jetty today.
 The water level has risen to 1.74 today and Parks were here this morning.
 They indicated it may be opened tomorrow by shoveling or on Wednesday if they have to blast.

 The East Gippsland Management Authority has the height of the water in the inlet together with the temperature.
 It is in graphical form.
 Go to the Fishing page to link to it.
 The temperature has dropped and so expect the flathead to be less lively.